SupremeDeity/react-component-colors/README.md

 ### 0.1.1

-Complete refactoring to provide more accurate results.
+refactor: Complete refactoring to provide more accurate results.

+### 0.1.2

+refactor: Further refactoring to fix a bug where importing and exporting from the same file doesn't work
+refactor: Abstracted code into multiple files.
+docs: fixed docs to contain updated info.